Japanese company: 'High probability' lander crashed on moon

 Leshin worked on NASA’s Mars Polar lander that crashed on the red planet in 1999.

 The 7-foot (2.3-meter) Japanese lander carried a mini lunar rover for the United Arab Emirates and a toylike robot from Japan designed to roll around in the moon dust for about 10 days.
-That's how everything else on the mission was supposed to last.
+That was also the expected length of the full mission.

-Flight controllers were able to ascertain that the lander was upright as it used its thrusters to slow down during Wednesday's final approach.
+Flight controllers ascertained that the lander was upright as it used its thrusters to slow during Wednesday’s final approach.
 Engineers monitoring the fuel gauge noticed that as the tank approached empty, the lander picked up speed as it descended and communication was then lost, according to ispace.

-That's what leads them to believe the lander crashed.
+It’s possible the lander miscalculated its altitude and ran out of fuel before reaching the surface, company officials said at a news conference later in the day.

 Founded in 2010, ispace hopes to start turning a profit as a one-way taxi service to the moon for other businesses and organizations.
 The company has already raised $300 million to cover the first three missions, according to Hakamada.